beniroquai/Opentrons-Microscope-Platereader/Readme.md

 ### Assemble the XY-stage

+These are more-less all components you would need for the XY-stage to operate.
+The Z-focus assembly is explained below

 <p align="left">
 <a href="#logo" name="logo"><img src="./IMAGES/Opentrons_6.jpg" width="400"></a>
 </p>

+Insert the linear Bearings (e.g. IGUS Drylin).
+If your printer adds to much extra air you can make the bearings larger by using some tape such that they fit in the wholes very very stiff.
+You can use 2 per hole.
+Mount the metal washer for the spindel drive.

+The "imaging unit" which has the raspberry pi camera, the CCTV lens and the focusing mechanism will be explained in a dedicated tutorial below.

 <p align="left">
 <a href="#logo" name="logo"><img src="./IMAGES/Opentrons_7.jpg" width="400"></a>
 </p>

+In case the holes for the 6mm rods are not large enough widen them a bit with e.g. a screwdriver.

 <p align="left">
 <a href="#logo" name="logo"><img src="./IMAGES/Opentrons_8.jpg" width="400"></a>
 </p>

+Same with the holes for the motor

 <p align="left">
 <a href="#logo" name="logo"><img src="./IMAGES/Opentrons_9.jpg" width="400"></a>
 </p>

+Add the clutch to the the stepper motor (NEMA 11) and mount on to the Baseplate as such:

 <p align="left">
 <a href="#logo" name="logo"><img src="./IMAGES/Opentrons_10.jpg" width="400"></a>